UFO sightings in Albania: 1969

-Ilir Malindi a lawyer by profession, who was born in Skrapar marked in his memories that he personally experienced an incident in the Pirogoshi Canyon, above Çorovodë, in 1969.
-After exploring the famous cave in this area, when they were returning to the city, they were surprised by two luminous objects that were circular in shape and reflected heavily in the depths of the Pirogoshi Canyon.
-They continued to illuminate for a minute, writes Malindi in his memories, and then abruptly broke away, disappearing rapidly into the sky.
+Ilir Malindi, a lawyer who was born in Skrapar, marked in his memoirs that he personally experienced an incident in the Pirogoshi Canyon, above Çorovodë, in 1969.
+After exploring the Pirogoshi Cave system and upon his return to the city, he was surprised by two luminous objects that were circular in shape and reflected heavily in the depths of the Pirogoshi Canyon.
+They continued to illuminate for a minute, writes Malindi in his memoirs, and then abruptly broke away, disappearing rapidly into the sky.
 Many people in the area and in Çorovodë had also seen them, and there was extensive discussion at that time.
-At the time, they concluded that it could have been some NATO missile.
+A common hypothesis was that it was a NATO missile.

 1 August 1990

-Gëzim Dapi, an environmental engineer born in Tirana, recounts a strange event that happened to him during the summer of 1990 while serving in the military in Shkodër.
+An eyewitness from Tirana recounted an anomalous event that happened to him during the summer of 1990 while serving in the military in Shkodër:

 "In the summer of 1990, I was serving my mandatory military service in the village of Bardhaj in Shkodër.
 My military unit was responsible for anti-aircraft defense.
 We were all trained to identify different types of planes during the day and night, and our unit had military technology tools that could distinguish planes at close and far distances.
 On the night of August 1st, I was on duty.

 At around 2:30 in the morning, a series of lights (100–150) arranged in a strange pattern, resembling the shape of a diamond and about 20 meters in size, appeared in the sky at high speed with very little noise, similar to the sound of a flock of birds.
 It was not an airplane or any other flying object that we knew of.
 Moreover, it had a very high speed and made very little noise."